gache001/Kubernetes-mongoExpress-MongoDB-Deploy/README.md

-# MongoExpress Deploynent and Service file with ConfigMap & Ingress
+# MongoExpress Deployment and Service file with ConfigMap & Ingress